 Once the design effectively distributes cool daylight around the space, the electric lighting needs to be balanced with available daylight.

-tructural beams or ductwork that should run perpendicular to the windows, the lighting fixtures should run parallel to the windows.
+Unlike other physical features in a daylighted space, whether it’s structural beams or ductwork that should run perpendicular to the windows, the lighting fixtures should run parallel to the windows.
 This is so the lights can be zoned — dimmed or turned off in sections according to the intensity and penetration of daylight into

-the space during various times of t
+the space during various times of the day.

 Save energy with daylighting without compromise the thermal comfort.

-t.
+To save energy, the electric lighting needs only to augment the daylight.
 In some case, dimming or turning lights off manually can be an effective method and has worked in a number of buildings where the staff has sufficient introduction into daylighting.

 In poor examples of daylighting designs, lighting sensors are poorly located and rarely commissioned.
 The installation is handed off to contractors who have little understanding about the complexities of a daylighting system.
 Contractors often merely split the distance between the windows and the farthest wall with little regard as to how daylight is actually distributed.